Dumnezeu/Transmission-app-in-Kubernetes/README.md

 PREREQUISITES:

     l.
-Copy all of the YAML files on a local directory
+Copy all of the above YAML files on a local directory
     2. Open communication on ports 30002, 30003, 30004 on the Router (or other ports, but they need to be modified in transm_deployment.yml).

 DEPLOYMENT STEPS: